 – Medical Aid is defined as a medical scheme and is regulated by the medical Schemes Act and governed by the Council for Medical Schemes.
 Medical Insurance is defined as a short or long term insurance and is regulated by the long and short term act and governed by the Financial Sector Conduct Authority (FSCA).
 Day-2-Day benefits fall under the consumer Ombud.

-– Medical Aid pays out a wide variety of benefits to contributing members.
-Medical Insurance pays out a fixed amount for a specific listed event.
+-Medical Aid pays out a wide variety of benefits to contributing members.

 – Medical Aid is based on tariff codes and procedures.
 Medical Insurance is based on stated event and specific procedure costs.